 India | 7.2% |

-The USA fermented dairy products market is estimated to grow at a CAGR of 4.2% during the forecast period.
-The market in the USA is experiencing moderate yet steady growth driven by a maturing consumer base increasingly focused on functional nutrition, digestive wellness, and clean-label products.
+The United State fermented dairy products market is estimated to grow at a CAGR of 4.2% during the forecast period.
+The industry in the U.S. is experiencing moderate yet steady growth driven by a maturing consumer base increasingly focused on functional nutrition, digestive wellness, and clean-label products.

 Recent Fermented Dairy Products Industry News